-Unpacking the LARC
+Unpacking the LARC2

-The 960L system is shipped in two cartons, one containing the 960L Mainframe, the other containing the LARC2 dedicated controller.
+The 960L system is shipped in two cartons, one containing the 960L Mainframe, the other containing the LARC2 dedicated remote.
 After unpacking, save all packing materials in case you ever need to ship the unit.
-Thoroughly inspect the 960L system and packing materials for signs of damage.
+Thoroughly inspect the LARC2 system and packing materials for signs of damage.
 Report any shipment damage to the carrier at once.
-The following accessories are packed with the LARC2 (for the 960L mainframe carton, see Chapter 1):
+The following accessories are packed with the LARC2 (for the 960L Mainframe carton, see Section 1):

 - LARC2 remote console

 - 50-foot cable for connection to 960L Mainframe

-- Warranty & registration cards
+- Registration card

 - CE compliance certificates

-Note: You will find the LARC2 to be a robust and reliable product.
-It does contain complex electronic and electro-mechanical assemblies.
+You will find the LARC2 to be a robust and reliable product.
+It contains complex electronic and elec tro-mechanical assemblies.
 We suggest handling it with the same care you would apply to the use of a laptop or notebook computer.

 - Never connect a LARC2 to anything but the 960L Mainframe. - Never connect either Mainframe Remote Port to anything but the LARC2.
-Doing so may damage your equiptment.
+Doing so may damage your equipment.